 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plummer is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Plummer is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Plummer who work in sales jobs (17.04%), food service (9.81%), and maintenance occupations (7.59%).

-The percentage of people in Plummer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.70% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Plummer is quite a bit lower than the national average among all cities of 21.84%: just 12.70% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Plummer in 2022 was $23,744, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $94,976 for a family of four.
 However, Plummer contains both very wealthy and poor people as well.